Lattice homology and Seiberg-Witten Floer spectra: Computations

-so it suffices to compare $\varphi_i$ and $\varphi_{i+1}$ componentwise.
-Then (\ref{eq:F-relations}) shows that the appropriate terms of (\ref{eq:homotopy-between-vertices}) agree, giving the required homotopy.
-This defines $\mathcal{F}$.
+The fact that the wedge product of the $S_{z_j}$ admits a map to $\Hty(R_2)$ can be seen from Remark~\ref{rem:5.1}.
 Clearly, $\mathcal{F}$ induces the map $F$ on co-Borel homology.

-Now suppose that $R_1$ and $R_2$ are symmetric and that $F$ is equivariant with respect to these symmetries.\footnote{In fact, one can show that if any homology isomorphism between two symmetric graded roots exists, then an equivariant isomorphism exists; see for example the proof of \cite[Theorem 3.16]{Stoffregen}.} Using the adjunction relation \ref{item:adjunction} in Section~\ref{sec:6.3}, in order to construct a $\Pin(2)$-map $\mathcal{F}$ it suffices to: \begin{enumerate} \item For the uppermost $J$-invariant vertex $x_i$ of $R_1$ construct a $\Pin(2)$-map where $S_{x_i}$ is the $\Pin(2)$-representation sphere associated to $x_i$.
-(Here, we denote the symmetry on $R_1$ by $J$.
-We treat the uppermost $J$-invariant vertex as a degenerate leaf, if needed.) \item For $x_i$ a leaf in the \emph{left} half $R_l$ of $R_1$, construct a $S^1$-map
+Now suppose that $R_1$ and $R_2$ are symmetric and $F$ is equivariant.\footnote{In fact, one can show that if any homology isomorphism between two symmetric graded roots exists, then an equivariant isomorphism exists; see for example the proof of \cite[Theorem 3.16]{Stoffregen}.} Let $x_J$ be the uppermost $J$-invariant vertex of $R_1$ and $z_J$ be the uppermost $J$-invariant vertex of $R_2$.
+We regard these as degenerate leaves, if they are not leaves already.
+We define $\mathcal{F}$ as follows.
+On each sphere $S_{x_i}$ and cylinder $S_{\alpha_i} \times I$ in the left half of $R_1$, we construct $\mathcal{F}$ exactly as before, as an $S^1$-map.
+Using the adjunction relation \ref{item:adjunction} in Section~\ref{sec:6.3}, this allows us to define a $\Pin(2)$-map on all of $\Hty(R_1)$ except the central sphere $S_{x_J}$.
+Explicitly, we define $\mathcal{F}$ on the right half of $\Hty(R_1)$ by $\smash{j^{-1} \circ \mathcal{F} \circ j}$, so that $\mathcal{F}$ is tautologically $\Pin(2)$-equivariant except possibly on $S_{x_J}$.
+The hypothesis that $F$ is equivariant ensures that the restriction of $\mathcal{F}$ to the right half of $\Hty(R_1)$ also agrees, on co-Borel homology, with $F$.

-where $S_{x_i}$ is the $S^1$-representation sphere at the vertex $x_i$, together with $S^1$-homotopies as in (\ref{eq:homotopy-between-vertices}). \end{enumerate} The existence of the $S^1$-maps and homotopies is exactly as in the previous case.
-The hypothesis that $F$ is equivariant is used implicitly to build a map satisfying (\ref{itm:77-itm2}), so that the map into $\mathcal{H}(R)$ given by doubling the collection of maps in (\ref{itm:77-itm2}) agrees, on co-Borel homology, with $F$.
-To construct the map in (\ref{itm:77-itm1}), we have two cases.
-Either $F$ applied to the vertex $x_i$ is a sum of non-symmetric vertices, in which case we are done as in (\ref{itm:77-itm2}).
-If $F(x_i)$ has support on a central vertex, then, by our assumption on the gradings of the central vertices, we have that $F(x_i)$ is supported by $U^\ell y$, where $y$ is the topmost central vertex of $R_2$, and $\ell$ is even.
-The sphere $S_y$ corresponding to $y$ is then a copy of $S^{((\gr(x_i)+2\ell)/4)\mathbb{H}}$, and we use for the component $S_{x_i}\to S_{y}$ of $\varphi_i$ the inclusion map
+It remains to show that the map out of the central sphere $S_{x_J}$ constructed in the $S^1$-case can be lifted to a $\Pin(2)$-map.
+Write $F(x_J)$ as a linear combination of leaves in $R_2$.
+Since $F$ is equivariant, this linear combination can be chosen such that it consists of the sum of symmetric pairs of vertices, together with a single term supported by $z_J$.
+Recall that our $S^1$-map out of $S_{x_J}$ is the sum of many constituent maps in the stable homotopy category.
+Each time a symmetric pair $U^{\ell}(z_j + Jz_j)$ appears in $F(x_J)$, we group their corresponding $S^1$-maps together to ensure that they combine to form a $\Pin(2)$-map.
+This is done in the same way as before, by defining the summand of $\mathcal{F}$ from $S_{x_J}$ to $S_{Jz_j}$ as the conjugate of the summand from $S_{x_J}$ to $S_{z_j}$.